adobe/projectdyno/authoring/README.md

 # Introduction

-The Project Dyno Authoring tool is an electron app that is used to create and configure Tours.
+The Project Dyno Authoring Tool is an electron app that is used to create and configure Tours.
 It is designed to be user friendly and make it simple for non-engineers to create tours.

 # Workflow

+When using the Project Dyno Authoring Tool a user follows this basic workflow:

-- A user opens a page they want to work on in the authoring tool.
+- A user opens a page where they want to create or edit a tour.
 - If there is a tour on the page already, the user can edit that tour.
 - If there isn't a tour on the page, the user can create a new one.
 - Once the user has completed the tour, they can export the tour from the authoring tool and deploy it to their web app.

-# Appliction Architecture
+# Application Architecture

+The Project Dyno Authoring Tool is an [Electron](http://electronjs.org) app that utilizes [react](http://reactjs.org) and [redux](http://redux.js.org).
+It was written in [TypeScript](https://www.typescriptlang.org/).

 - A target page is loaded into a webview.
 - If needed, the tour guide client is injected into the target page.